GainiZh/Restaurant-Review-App/README.md

 ## Installation

-- Clone or download this repository.
+- Download this repository to the desktop.
 - Open the root folder in a terminal.
 - Start a local HTTP server.
 Python has simple tools for it.
-To do this, check the version of Python you already have: `python -V`.
+To do this, check the version of Python you already have by using this in the terminal `python -V`.
 For Python 2.x, use `python -m SimpleHTTPServer 8000` in your terminal.
 For Python 3.x, you can use `python3 -m http.server 8000`.
 If you don't have Python installed, you can download it on Python's website.
 In Windows systems Python 3.x is already installed by default.
 To start a Python 3.x server, enter `python -m http.server 8000`.
+- When your server runs, open the site in your browser: `http://localhost:8000.

 ## Licence